2026 FIFA World Cup: Match ball

-On May 2, 2025, reports surfaced that the match ball would be called Adidas Trionda.
+On May 2, 2025, reports surfaced that the match ball would be called the "Adidas Trionda".
 The design features red, green, and blue (the three colors representing Canada, Mexico, and the United States, respectively, and also featured on the host countries' flags), as well as a white wave connecting each of the colors, hence the name using the Spanish words for three (tri) and wave (onda).
 The design also features the national symbols of the three host countries (a maple leaf for Canada, a golden eagle for Mexico, and a five-pointed star for the United States) as well as gold embellishments to represent the World Cup Trophy.
+Later it was officially announced by Adidas on October 2, 2025.

+Adidas Trionda Final, used from the semifinals onwards.

+On June 11, 2026, and in preparation for the 2026 FIFA World Cup, NASA conducted experiments aboard the International Space Station using soccer balls to study how mass distribution and embedded sensor technology affect ball motion and stability in microgravity.
+According to NASA, the research contributed to the development and evaluation of technologies used in the 2026 FIFA World Cup official match ball.

+The Trionda Final was announced by Adidas on July 6, 2026, as the official match ball to be used for the semifinals, match for third place, and final.
+It features a gold, black, and red color scheme, with the host cities' names printed on it.

 Music

-On May 17, 2023, the official theme song of the tournament was released, an instrumental track simply titled "FIFA World Cup 26 Theme Song".
-In March 2025, sixteen remixes of theme were released which featured artists from each host city giving their own local spin to the song.

-The remixers for each city were: